Jesus’ Conflict with the Religious Leaders

 Commentary

-Earlier in Mark we saw the conflict of the Pharisees with Christ over the Sabbath.
-Now we see a clash over the traditional religious ceremonies.
-The scribes and Pharisees saw that Jesus and His disciples did not keep the traditions of the oral law in regards to washing their hands before and during the meals so they asked why (vv.
-1-5).
+Earlier in Mark, we saw the conflict between the Pharisees and Jesus over the Sabbath.
+Now we see another clash, this time over religious traditions.
+The scribes and Pharisees noticed that Jesus and His disciples did not follow the traditions of the elders about washing their hands before eating, so they questioned Him (vv.
+1–5).
+To them, this was not a small issue but a serious concern.
+They believed these traditions were necessary to remain spiritually clean before God.

-Before every meal and between each course that was served the hands had to be washed in a certain way.
-First the hands were held with the fingers pointed upward and water was poured over them, with the water running down to the wrist.
-Then each hand had to be cleaned with the fingers of the other.
-Next the hands had to be held with the fingers pointing downward and water was poured on the wrists and had to run off the fingertips.
-Only after all of this were the hands considered clean.
+Before every meal and between each course, the hands had to be washed in a specific and careful way.
+First, the hands were held with fingers pointing upward, and water was poured so it ran down to the wrists.
+Then each hand was rubbed with the other.
+Next, the hands were turned downward, and water was poured again from the wrists to the fingertips.
+Only after this detailed process were the hands considered clean.
+This practice became a strict and repeated part of daily life.
+Over time, these rituals replaced simple and sincere devotion.

 Application